 Track competitors’ blogs to see what they post and what keywords or general topics they’re targeting.
 Alerts will show you a preview of recent results.
 If there aren’t any recent results, Google will show you existing content on the blog.

 You can use this information to target similar keywords or look for keywords they haven’t targeted yet.
+Run these through a keyword research tool to find potential keywords and keyword groups.

-Google alerts can also keep you on top of a competitor's such product launches, marketing campaigns, or changes in pricing.
-This information can help the you make strategic decisions and stay competitive in the market.
+Google alerts can also keep you on top of a competitor's product launches, marketing campaigns, or changes in pricing.
+This information can help you make strategic decisions and stay competitive in the market.

 How to Set Up Google Alerts for Content Ideas